The-Balance-FFXIV/balance-static/content/jobs/healers/sage/leveling-guide.md

 Note that the example given above is simply a guideline assuming roughly even-sized pulls and not a strict rule on how to use your tools, adjust your oGCD usage as needed depending on the nature of the actual pull.

-With the amount of tools at your disposal at this level range, especially with Rhizomata (Lv.
+With the amount of tools at your disposal at this level range, especially with Rhizomata (Lvl.
 74) granting you an extra Addersgall every 90s, it is uncommon to need to fall back to Eukrasian Diagnosis spamming to keep the tank alive, but it will be necessary when you’ve exhausted all your oGCDs and Addersgall stacks.
 If that happens, try to keep calm and assess which oGCDs will be available soon to salvage the situation while you’re spamming GCD heals.

 ## Damage
 At level 66, you gain access to your Addersting job gauge which allows you the use of Toxikon, a targeted AoE, instant GCD that does damage.
 As Addersting is generated from your Eukrasian Diagnosis shield being completely consumed by damage, you should get one free Addersting per pull to spend on Toxikon if you’ve been pre-shielding your tank before each pull.
 Use any Toxikon stacks you have liberally on trash pulls as they’re a DPS gain over Dyskrasia, but do not cast Eukrasian Diagnosis during the pull for the sole purpose of generating Toxikon stacks - Eukrasian Diagnosis + Toxikon is a DPS loss vs 2x Dyskrasia in all practical scenarios.

 At this level range, Toxikon is a loss in single target situations compared to your standard Dosis cast, and should be avoided unless it is needed for movement and your other instant GCDs (natural dot refresh, Phlegma, Swiftcast) are not valid options.

-# Level 80-90
+# Levels 80-90
 SGE’s core gameplay does not change very much in this level range as most of the changes consist of potency upgrades.
 ## Healing
 Krasis, obtained at level 86, is a powerful single target oGCD that increases the healing received by the target by 20%.
 In other words, apply this to whoever you want to heal (usually the tank), and not yourself.
 The healing buff provided by this ability works on all forms of healing, and the short 60s CD means that it’ll likely be up for every pull.
 Apply Krasis as the first thing in every pull to buff every regen/shielding effect that you apply afterwards.